BoundlessDrop/style-guide/README.md

 ```ruby
 # In Models
 I18n.t('translation_key')

 # Everywhere else
 t('translation_key')
 ```
 - All translation keys should be added to both en.yml and ar.yml which are locaed in config/locales/ .
-- Translations will only be surrounded by " " if it has ' in it.
+- Translations will only be surrounded by " " if it has a ' in it.
 - Custom validation errors should be written as follows:
 ```ruby
 I18n.t('model_name_errors.translation_key')